 The Winix 5500-2 also has four-stage filtration.
 Just as it is with Coway, the first stage is pre-filter.
-The second stage of filtration is activated carbon filter, the third stage of filtration is a true HEPA filter, while the last stage of filtration is ionizer.
+The second stage of filtration is an activated carbon filter, the third stage of filtration is a true HEPA filter, and the last stage of filtration is an ionizer.

 Both devices use a true HEPA filter.
 Also, the pre-filter on both devices is washable.
 The most significant difference is the carbon filter, which in the Winix 5500-2 is in the form of pellets, is washable, and is a little more efficient than its rivals.

 The Coway AP-1512HH uses a fibrous filter coated with carbon that is not washable and is slightly less efficient than a filter at Winix.